ericluoliu/violin-scale-app/README.md

 Test your 2 octave violin major scales using this web application!

 Getting Started:
-1. Clone the git repository onto your local system
+Clone the git repository onto your local system

-2. Navigate to the project directory
+Navigate to the project directory

-3. To install necessary dependencies, run $ pip install -r requirements.txt
+To install necessary dependencies, run
+$ pip install -r requirements.txt
+Guide for installing pip can be found here: https://pip.pypa.io/en/stable/installing/

+Run
-4. Run $ python main.py to launch the web application
+$ python main.py

+Use the link provided in the terminal to launch the web application